Biden making new moves on guns, including naming ATF boss

 The department also is publishing model legislation within 60 days that is intended to make it easier for states to adopt their own “red flag” laws.
 Such laws allow for individuals to petition a court to allow the police to confiscate weapons from a person deemed to be a danger to themselves or others.

 The department also will begin to provide more data on firearms trafficking, starting with a new comprehensive report on the issue.
-The administration says that hasn’t done in more than two decades.
+The administration says that hasn’t been done in more than two decades.

 Biden also is making investments in community violence intervention programs, which are aimed at reducing gun violence in urban communities, across five federal agencies.

-Officials said the executive actions were “initial steps” completed during Garland’s first weeks on the job and move may be coming.
+Officials said the executive actions were “initial steps” completed during Garland’s first weeks on the job and more may be coming.

 The ATF is currently run by an acting director, Regina Lombardo.
 Gun-control advocates have emphasized the significance of this position in enforcing gun laws, and Chipman is certain to win praise from this group.
 During his time as a senior policy adviser with Giffords, he spent considerable effort pushing for greater regulation and enforcement on ghost guns, changes to the background check system and measures to reduce the trafficking of illegal firearms.